Wales announced as the UK’s official host country for WorldSkills Special Edition 2022 – FE News

 “The Welsh Government is committed to investing in our future generations.
 By providing young people with the opportunities they need to nurture their talent, develop new skills and realise their ambitions, we’re providing them with the tools they need to build successful future careers.
 This is vital in helping us recover from the coronavirus pandemic, and making economies the world over more resilient to the changes and challenges we’ll face in the decades to come.”

-Wales has previously taken 12 competitors to the WorldSkills international finals in the past few years, which have taken place in cities including Kazan and Abu Dhabi.Recommend0 recommendationsPublished in Education
+Wales has previously taken 12 competitors to the WorldSkills international finals in the past few years, which have taken place in cities including Kazan and Abu Dhabi.Recommend0 recommendationsPublished in Education, Skills and apprenticeships, Featured voices

 Responses